naipmoro/naipmoro.github.io/_posts/2020-07-27-five-node-modulator.md

 values and input wave.
 In general, only $\mathbf{m_4}$ consistently produces the proper modulation.

-A significant property of all modulators is _robustness_: modulation will occur for _any_ set of intial values and whatever the phase of the input wave.
+A significant property of these modulators is _robustness_: modulation will occur for _any_ set of intial values and whatever the phase of the input wave.

 (_Note:_ This page is a modified excerpt from a work in progress [3].)